 The standards are underpinned by the themes of values, sustainability and leadership.
 Professional values are at the core of the Standard for Career-Long Professional Learning.
 They are integral to, and demonstrated through, all of our professional relationships and practices.

-The CLPL Routemap and the online learning modules for dyslexia and inclusive practice have been developed around the following areas which the GTC identifies as CLPL:
+The online learning modules for dyslexia and inclusive practice and CLPL Routemap have been developed around the following areas which the GTC identifies as CLPL: